 I turned pasta… into chips.

 Yes.
-Actual pasta.
-Into crispy, crunchy, snackable chips.
+Actual pasta into crispy, crunchy, snackable chips.

 And honestly?
 I regret nothing.